Estimated reading time: 3 minutes

 Start by determining your rebranding strategy.

-The first step in the rebranding process is to evaluate your current marketing efforts and determine what needs to be changed to accelerate growth.
+The first step in rebranding is to evaluate your current marketing efforts and determine what needs to be changed to accelerate growth.
 You can start by asking these questions about your brand identity and messaging: Does it reflect what your business is about?
 Is it clear, concise, and easy to understand?
 Does it differentiate your products and services?

 Come up with a budget.